bliakher/cshargs/README.md

-# CShargs `🌊🦈` argument parser
+# `🌊🦈` CShargs argument parser

-- Easy to use declarative argument parser.
+(Hopefully) easy to use declarative argument parser.

-- Define a class representing the arguments object. 🌊🦈 will populate this object with data from the command line.
+Define a class representing the arguments object. 🌊🦈 will populate this object with data from the command line.

 **Table of contents:**
 [ToC]